 Salford Disability Doorstep FC

-Salford Sports Village, Littleton Road, M7 3NQ (playing surface is artificial grass and based outdoors) - every Wednesday 11.00am to 12.00noon.
+Salford Sports Village, Littleton Road, M7 3NQ (playing surface is artificial grass and based outdoors) - every Wednesday from 11.00am to 12.00 noon.

 Friday 28 November to Thursday 18 December